sammck/pulumi-crypto/README.md

 * Allows separation of reading/writing Pulumi config files and deployment export data (which does not require knowledge of the correct passphrase) from encryption/decryption of secrets (which requires knowledge of the passphrase).

-This package was originally developed as part of a solution to work around a limitation of the current pulumi release--there is currently no easy way to get/set nonsecret config properties or stack deployment outputs without knowing the correct passphrase, even the passphrase is irrelevant for that task.
+This package was originally developed as part of a solution to work around a limitation of the current pulumi release--there is currently no easy way to get/set nonsecret config properties or stack deployment outputs without knowing the correct passphrase, even if the passphrase is irrelevant for that task.
 By directly implementing a private version of `pulumi config` and `pulumi stack output` it is possible to defer use of the passphrase until it is needed, and allow working with encrypted inputs/outputs as well as nonsecret inputs and outputs, without knowledge of the passphrase.

 Pulumi passphrase encryption details
 ------------------------------------